Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 scalingo --app my-awesome-logstash env | grep SCALINGO_ELASTICSEARCH_URL
 ```

 Then, a username and a password should be defined to configure Kibana authentication.
+The authentication will be handled using Basic Auth via the environment variables `KIBANA_USER` and `KIBANA_PASSWORD`.

 {% note %}
 A new Scallingo for Elasticsearch® database will be provisionned.
 You can safely delete it if you use the one from Logstash as described above.